Nolene-Human/SecureLogin/README.md

 The session_login module provides functions for handling user login sessions.
 It includes functions for validating user credentials, creating session tokens, and managing session expiration.

-## Cross Site Request Forgery prevention login
+## Cross-Site Request Forgery Prevention login

 To prevent CSRF attacks when user authentication is when logging into a web application where their session is authenticated using cookies the following file will be implemented:

 a) CSRF Tokens: Include a unique token the server validates in each form submission.
-b) SameSite Cookies: Use the SameSite attribute in cookies to prevent them from being sent with cross-site requests.

 ### Prerequisites